 Written Report – The final report, maximum 10 pages, before exhibits and appendices, should be prepared according to one of the formats discussed above.
 In addition to turning in their papers to their professors, students should submit an electronic copy to the Global Programs Office on the agreed upon date.

-Peer Evaluation –Each group can choose among the following options:
+Peer Evaluation –Each group will choose among one of the following options when it comes to group self-assessment:

 1) The Neoliberal Option: Each member within the IPG will assess every other member’s contributions to the project, including their own, with a confidential peer review form that takes into account each member’s intellectual contribution, initiative and organization, workload contribution and overall contribution.